Foundations of automatic feature extraction at LHC--point clouds and graphs: Universal Approximation: theory and practice

 Artificial Neural Networks (ANNs) are non-parametric models which learn an underlying target function based on observed data.
 By non-parametric, we mean that the free parameters do not have any inherent (physical) meaning and the analysis relies on approximating the target function as accurately as possible.
 The models are structured to capture a large set of possible functions.
 ANNs owe their origin to mathematical models of the biological neuron~\cite{McCulloch1943,rosenblatt_1958}.
 As we will be discussing point cloud architectures which utilise dense feed-forward networks as building blocks, we will use the term Multilayer Layer Perceptron (MLP) to refer to such networks to avoid confusion with the composite architectures built out of such units.

 This section presents a brief account of the mathematical structure of MLPs, their expressive power captured in terms of Universal Approximation Theorems (UAT).
-These UATs, generally phrased as existence theorems, deal with the ability to approximate any continous function on a compact domain upto any arbitrary precision.
+These UATs, generally phrased as existence theorems, deal with the ability to approximate any continuous function on a compact domain up to any arbitrary precision.
 Such generality at times impede a practical optimisation especially when the input dimensionality is very large.
 The expressivity is meticulously reduced based on the input representation and the training objective by biasing the network architecture to some smaller sets of functions.
-This preconditions are colloquially referred to as ``\emph{inductive biases}".
+This preconditions are colloquially referred to as ``\emph{inductive biases}", closely related to the paradigm of inductive learning.
+In such scenarios, we train a model on a specific training dataset to be able to generalise to samples not present during the training, assuming that the new samples follow the same relationship between the input and the target variable.
+The expected error on the unseen samples is called the generalisation error of the model and it is estimated with the help of the validation dataset.
+Highly expressive models generally result in very good training error with poor generalisation and frequently overfit the training data.
+When the architecture is suitable for the particular task at hand, it results in a better generalisation error and hence can reach lower levels of validation loss without overfitting to the training dataset.
 We end the section with a discussion on the need to curtail the expressivity via such biases.